jinjor/webmidi/README.md

-Angular TODO
+WebMidiLinkSample
 ======================
-A sample application for Angular.js
+A sample application for WebMidiLink